jakeburden/slacktyping/README.md

 Create a .env file that contains your [user token](https://api.slack.com/custom-integrations/legacy-tokens)
 - Optionally, add a delay to make your "typing" begin a bit later and seem more "human."
+- Optionally, add a comma seperated "do not disturb" list (dnd) to prevent this from working in selected channels.

 It should like like this: